spacetelescope/specviz/docs/loader_wizard.rst

 provided file.
 If the `~astropy.table.Table.read` command was successful, the remaining sections of the wizard will be populated.

+The bottom left field for the Loader Name determines the label assigned to the saved loader.
+When the ``Save to .py`` button is clicked, it will open a new dialog for saving the loader file on your machine.
+The loader label name and the filename can be different.

-You will not be able to save your new loader without valid units defined for the data section and the dispersion section (when wcs is not being used for the dispersion axis).
+You will not be able to save your new loader without valid units defined for the data section and the dispersion section.
 You can see a preview of the generated loader wizard by clicking on the ``Preview .py`` button.

 The wizard is only able to handle table data, and will not properly handle FITS image data.
 Additionally, although not currently